National Center for Women's Health

 Listening is the Important Skill

-If you are at high risk for preterm labor or have previously had a preterm delivery, you can obtain help at the St. Pope Paul VI Institute.
-An appointment with the physicians at the St. Pope Paul VI Institute can be made by calling (402) 390-6600.
+If you are at high risk for preterm labor or have previously had a preterm delivery, you can obtain help at the Saint Paul VI Institute.
+An appointment with the physicians at the Saint Paul VI Institute can be made by calling (402) 390-6600.
 You may also call for a long-distance telephone consultation with a registered nurse.
 Indicate that you are at risk for pre-term labor.

 Premenstrual syndrome (PMS) is a medical condition with a combination of emotional and physical symptoms that can disrupt your health, work, and personal life.
 The symptoms can occur on a regular basis during the premenstrual phase of the menstrual cycle (7 to 10 days prior to the onset of menstruation).
 It can be a very debilitating condition.